mjaschen/phpgeo/README.md

 ## Requirements

-Minimum required PHP version is 7.0.
+Minimum required PHP version is 7.2.

+The 2.x releases require PHP >= 7.0 but don't get feature updates any longer.

+The 1.x release line has support for PHP >= 5.4.

 ## Documentation